-Okay, okay… we’re real estate brokers and some may argue that there’s a conflict of interest here… Let’s get that on the table right now.
+Okay, okay…we’re real estate brokers and some may argue that we’ve got a bit of a bias… Let’s get that out of the way right now.
 At the end of the day though, we have a pool of clients who want to rent – and we respect that.
 This article is for them and anyone who may be on the fence between renting and buying.

 We’ve done our best to illustrate the facts in as simple a manner as possible – without any hype or bias….
 There are certainly benefits to either choice and we’ve laid them all out here.

-Also, while lofts are fantastic and interesting and condos are, well, not fantastic and interesting – it should be noted that a loft “does” adhere to the condominium bylaws.
-Yes, that means that technically, a loft is a condominium.
+Also, while lofts are fantastic and interesting and condos are, well, not fantastic and interesting (with some exceptions of course) – it should be noted that a loft “does” adhere to the condo bylaws.
+Yes, lofts are condos too (at least in their legal/ownership structure).

 It should be noted that in a loft/condo, you aren’t likely to have many problems within your suite.
 The reason is because your landlord is paying maintenance fees that go towards the overall structure and amenities in the building.
 If there were a flood or plumbing issue, management would address it right away.